 The Department of Public Safety will investigate the circumstances of the student's absence.
 Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, the Department of Public Safety will notify Boston Police (or the local law enforcement within that jurisdiction) that the student is missing within 24 hours.
-The missing student's designated missing person contact will also be notified.
+The missing student's designated missing person contact will also be notified within 24 hours of determining they have been missing for 24 hours, if one has been designated.
 If the missing student is under the age of 18 and is not an emancipated minor, the College will notify the student's custodial parent or legal guardian, in addition to any additional contact person designated by the student, within 24 hours of the determination that the student is missing.